JCS-Mecabricks/Asian-Foods/README.md

 <div align="center"><p>

-A Mod that adds Asian Food to your game
+A Mod that adds foods and items from Asia to your game

 ## Recipes and Description
  There are 5 items/foods in the mod: